How to Learn Choreography

 Set Realistic Goals

 Be kind to yourself.
 Pick a goal that matches your level of dance experience.
 Even though I've been dancing for over 30 years, my own personal goal for those 4-hour workshops is to either emerge with one or two great new moves to incorporate into my personal style, or to gain a better understanding of that particular teacher's style as a whole.
-I don't seek to come out with a full choreography to perform, just selected moves that inspire me for use in my own solo dances.
-With this attitude, I can relax and enjoy seminars.
+I don't seek to come out with a full choreography to perform.
+Depending on the teacher, I might expect new ideas on musical interpretation, new depth of understanding of the dance style the instructor is teaching, new insights into Middle Eastern culture, new ideas on how to explain moves to my student, etc.

 Even if you're learning new choreography in your local weekly class, don't put too much pressure on yourself.
 Let's say you've been dancing for 5 years, but always your own personal improvisation.
 Then you start classes with a new teacher, and you discover that other students who have been dancing only a year are learning faster than you.
 That could be discouraging.